Traits

 TODO

-When different methods have the same signature
+Different methods with the same signature

 Trait A